zigs-and-zags/magicsystem/README.md

 git clone https://github.com/zigs-and-zags/magicsystem.git && cd magicsystem
-echo "running setup script, choose (keep) to use the migrations provided in the repo" ./scripts/setup.sh echo "starting api, go to: https://localhost:7121/swagger/index.html" dotnet run --project ./src/MagicSystem.BFF --launch-profile "https"
+echo "running setup script, choose (keep) to use the migrations provided in the repo" ./scripts/setup.sh echo "" echo "starting api, go to: https://localhost:7121/swagger/index.html" echo "see the MagicSystem.BFF.http file on how to structure the post request" echo "after casting a conjure-tome spell you should see its json appear in MagicSystem/Infrastructure/ContentStore/Data" echo "you can see the audited spell events which got casted by a tome by calling get on /loom/tomes/{tomeName}" echo "" dotnet run --project ./src/MagicSystem.BFF --launch-profile "https"

 ```